DIGImend/digimend-kernel-drivers/README.md

     (?) the rebranded model is likely the specified original model, but wasn't verified to be

-This driver should support more models than the hid-huion driver present in the kernel as of v3.12-rc1, but it wasn't tested with many and so is not yet merged with the mainline.
-The table above will be updated as additional models are tested.

 Please send your testing results to DIGImend-devel@lists.sourceforge.net, or do a pull request with updates.